LucidMoment/uni/test.md

 *__Scratch some?__* Use double ~~tildes~~.

-*Unordered List Item 1
+¨*Unordered List Item 1
-*Unordered List Item 2
+¨*Unordered List Item 2

 1. We have another item 1
 2. This is another fucking item